fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/introduction/index.rst

 Requirements
 ------------

-The following requirements are defined for the developed interface
+From the motivation above and the shown possible use cases the following requirements are defined for the developed interface

-Similar to control_msgs/FollowJointTrajectory.action
+* **Similar to control_msgs/FollowJointTrajectory.action**

-  The interface should be similar in use to the standardized joint trajectory interface.
+  With this proposal we aim to offer Cartesian trajectory execution in terms of trajectories consisting of multiple waypoints where motion between waypoints is interpolated in Cartesian space.
+This interface should be similar in use to the standardized joint trajectory interface.
   Therefore, not only a trajectory representation shall be developed, but also an action interface around it.

-Include posture definitions
+* **Include posture definitions**

-  When defining Cartesian poses there might be ambiguities in joint space for that pose.
+  As mentioned above, when defining Cartesian poses there might be ambiguities in joint space for that pose.
 There should be a methodology included that helps resolving these ambiguities.

-Composable structure
+This gives users the possibility to get a repeatable robot motion.

+* **Composable structure**

-  The action should be composed of multiple message types.
-This way, it could be easily extended such as adding IO commands to the trajectory.
+  Many use cases require tool activation / modification during trajectory execution, for example activating adhesive extrusion or a welding tip.
+With this in mind, the proposed trajectory interface should be extendible to introduce different aspects of trajectory execution such as adding IO commands to the trajectory.
 Example:

   .. code-block:: yaml